Bernardo-MG/library-maven-archetype/src/site/markdown/travis.md

 - The current build has been cloned from a deployable branch

 If any of those requirements fails, the script won't make the deployment

+### Maven configuration file script

+The script will mostly take the access-related environmental values and put them into a configuration files.

+Additionally, it sets the development profile, if the current branch is the 'develop' one.

+### Site deployment script

+As it is not possible to set more than one site deployment target, two profiles are used to distinguish between the releases and deployment sites repositories.

+The correct profile will be loaded from the Maven configuration file.